microsoft/verona/src/readme.md

-# TODO
+# To Do

+- Emit fully qualified names from `makename`?
+  - Distinguish a `DontCare` context from a `Top` context.
+  - Then `use` is no longer needed after `typenames` and `reference`.
-- code reuse
+- Code reuse.
-- free variables in object literals
+- Free variables in object literals.
-- tuples as traits
+- Tuples as traits.
-- pattern matching
+- Pattern matching.
-- type inference
+- Type inference.
-- lazy[T]
+- `lazy[T]`
-- weak[T]?
+- `weak[T]`?
-- public/private
+- Public/private.
-- package schemes
+- Package schemes.
-  - `Package` in a scoped name, typeargs on packages
+  - `Package` in a scoped name, `typeargs` on packages.
-- list inside TypeParams, Params, TypeArgs along with groups or other lists
+- List inside `TypeParams`, `Params`, `TypeArgs` along with groups or other lists.
+- Lowering.

+## Conditional Compilation

+Use `where` for conditional compilation:
+- As an expression block.
-- lowering
+- Over fields.
+- Over chunks of a class body?
+- Will it all nicely type check for all platforms?

 ## Code reuse